Out Front the Following Sea

 “Soulful and hauntingly beautiful.
 This isn’t a story, it’s a journey.
 If you enjoy a story that doesn’t follow a cookie-cutter path to perfection, you NEED to read this book. … I found myself falling head first into the adventure that was unfolding on each page.
 I’m looking forward to reading more books from Leah Angstman.”—The Literary Assistant

 or desk copies

-ARCs are available in print, PDF, Kindle mobi, and ePub for those with promotional outlets who wish to obtain a copy for review, interview, and feature purposes.
-Print ARCs are limited and shipping is always expensive, so please request digital if that will work for you.
+Review copies are available in print, PDF, Kindle mobi, and ePub for those with promotional outlets who wish to obtain a copy for review, interview, and feature purposes.
+Print copies are limited and shipping is always expensive, so please request digital if that will work for you.

 Exam copies (or examination copies) are available for teachers or instructors interested in teaching the book in a course.
 Print exam copies are limited and shipping is always expensive, so please request digital if that will work for you.
 Digital exam copies are also available for book club hosts who are interested in featuring the book as a book-club selection.

 Desk copies are available only to teachers or instructors who are teaching the book in a course and did not receive a prior physical exam copy.

 Click to request an exam copy

 If you are a general reader, the ebook is available on NetGalley now through January 31, 2022.
 For hi-res author photos, media kits, teaching kits, press releases, &c., visit the media kits page.
 To contact publicists, agents, or publishers with inquiries, visit the contact page.